Trackwork Handbook

 6. When laying the track, make absolutely certain that it is horizontally perpendicular to the endplate surface.

 The material used for endplates should be carefully considered.
 Experience has shown that pine dimensional lumber is not desireable since it can warp and twist even after being assembled into a module.
-High quality plywood is a better choice.
+Multi-layer birch (Baltic birch or equivalent) plywood is the best choice.

 7. Consider locating pins for intra-module joints

 Railroad Model Craftsman, February 2011, included an article on the used of locating pins for aligning intra-module joints.
-While this approach isn't suitable for inter-modules joints, it may be well suited for intra-module joints between segments of a multi-segment module when combined with the "loose-rail" approach.
+While this approach isn't suitable for inter-modules joints, it has proved to work well at the intra-module joints on Jere Ingram's Jastro multi-setment module.
 Here are photos of the pins and their installation.

 [Appendix 1: Planning] [Contents] [Appendix 3: Track]